volitank/nala/docs/nala.8.md

 # DESCRIPTION
 **nala** is a wrapper for the apt package manager.
-The goals of wrapping apt are to add quality of life changes, and improve the ouput to make it more reader friendly.
+The goals of wrapping apt are to add quality of life changes, and improve the output to make it more reader friendly.

 **install**
 : **install** works similar too the way it does in **apt**. **nala** takes multiple packages as arguments and will install all of them just like **apt**.